 LendKey is a digital lending partner that helps match community banks and credit unions with eligible borrowers looking for student loans or student loan refinancing.
-Its services are available nationwide and give consumers access to low-interest loans.
+It offers its services nationwide and gives borrowers access to low-interest loans.
 The company’s refinancing options can cover federal or private student loans.

-LendKey is a digital lending partner that matches consumers with community banks and credit unions for student loans and student loan refinancing.
+LendKey is a digital lending partner that matches potential borrowers with community banks and credit unions for student loans and student loan refinancing.
 The company offers low-cost borrowing options.

 - No origination fees